 i.
-When practical, the pastor of a parochial elementary school and the president of a diocesan high school should be apprised of the circumstances of a potential expulsion before the decision to expel is implemented;
+When practical, the pastor of a parochial elementary school and the president of a diocesan high schoolshould be apprised of the circumstances of a potential expulsion before the decision to expel is implemented;

 ii.
 When circumstances permit, before the decision to expel is implemented, the student's parents should be advised of the potential for expulsion and a summary of the grounds for expulsion. iii.
 The student and his or her parents should be invited to a conference with the school's chief administrator.
 In parish schools, the local pastor should be advised of the scheduled conference.
-In high schools, the president should be advised of the scheduled conference.
-At the chief administrator's discretion, this conference may be held before or after the decision to expel is implemented. iv.
+In high schools, the president should be advised of the scheduled conference may be held before or after the decision to expel is implemented. iv.
 The final decision to expel a student rests with the school's chief administrator and will not be reviewed except to ensure compliance with any applicable pre-expulsion procedures.
 In parochial elementary schools, the pastor should be consulted.
 In diocesan high schools, the president should be consulted.